 Build and Handling

-Fujifilm has made a few minor tweaks to the exterior of the X-T3, but it’s very very similar in appearance and feel to the X-T2.
+Fujifilm has made a few minor tweaks to the exterior of the X-T3, but it’s very similar in appearance and feel to the X-T2.
 The sensitivity (ISO) and shutter speed dials on the top-plate, for example are slightly shorter and easier to distinguish from the drive mode and metering dials beneath them.

 In addition, the dioptre control on the side of the viewfinder now has to be pulled out before it can be adjusted.
 That may seem a minor thing, but I find the X-T2’s dioptre adjuster is easily moved out of position so I frequently have to reset it.

 A new option has appeared under the Film Simulation mode option on the first page of the main menu.
 This is greyed out until Acros or Monochrome mode is selected.
-When either of these is in use the new control allows you to set a warmth or tining value for the image.
+When either of these is in use the new control allows you to set a tinting value for the image.
 This varies from warm to cool with 9 steps available for each.
 The results look very nice when a low setting is used.
 The higher values look a bit strong to me.

 Although Fuji has stuck with a 3-inc 1,040,000-dot screen for the X-T3, it’s touch-sensitive (yay).
 It’s also a dual-tilt device like the X-T3’s, but it’s much easier to flip-out for vertical shooting than the X-T2’s screen.
 I find the X-T2’s catch hard to locate and release, but the X-T3’s is very easy.
 The bracket still has the nice solid feel of the X-T2’s though.